-Mrs Paula Thompson is our Senior TA with responsibility for children with physical disabilities.
-She liaises with our physiotherapists and occupational therapists.
-This also involves ensuring that Teaching Assistants are able to carry out therapy programmes and that your child can access all aspects of school appropriately.
-This includes self-care plans, toileting programmes and manual handling issues.
+Mrs Paula Thompson is our Senior Teaching Assistant with responsibility for children's physical needs.
+She liaises with our physiotherapists, occupational therapists and Speech therapists, and ensures that Teaching Assistants are able to carry out therapy programmes and that your child can access all aspects of school appropriately.
+This includes self-care plans, toileting programmes, risk assessments, People Emergency Evacuation Plans (PEEPS) and manual handling issues.